 ATOPIC DERMATITIS / ECZEMA

-Medical Dermatology - Atopic Dermatitis / Eczema
+Personalized Atopic Dermatitis / Eczema Specialist in Tarzana

 Atopic dermatitis is a very common, and many times chronic skin disease that affects many people.
 It is also called eczema, dermatitis, or atopy.
 Most commonly, it may be thought of as a type of skin allergy or sensitivity.
 The atopic dermatitis triad includes asthma, allergies (hay fever), and eczema.
 There is a known hereditary component of the disease, and it is seen more in some families.
 The hallmarks of the disease include skin rashes and itching.
+This condition is frequently managed by dermatology specialists, including Tarzana eczema specialists.

 The word “dermatitis” means inflammation of the skin.
 “Atopic” refers to diseases that are hereditary, tend to run in families, and often occur together.
 In atopic dermatitis, the skin becomes extremely itchy and inflamed, causing redness, swelling, cracking, weeping, crusting, and scaling.
 Dry skin is a very common complaint and an underlying cause of some of the typical rash symptoms.